 9.4.2.326 QoS Characteristics element

 - The TID subfield contains the TID value of the data frames that are described by this element.
-The TID subfield is be set to the same a different value than that of as the User Priority field.
+The TID subfield is set to the same value as the User Priority field by a non-UHR STA (see 35.17 EHT SCS Procedure).
+The TID subfield is can be set to the same or a different value than that of as the User Priority field by an UHR STA (see 37.x UHR SCS Procedure).
 The values 8–15 are reserved.

 TGbn editor: Please add the following new subclause UHR SCS procedure to the 802.11bn draft D0.1: